Akuli/jou/doc/json.md

 This would be easy to implement if needed, so please [create an issue on GitHub](https://github.com/Akuli/jou/issues/new) if you need this.

-The `JSONBuilder.string()` method assumes that the string given to it is valid UTF-8.
+The string given to `JSONBuilder.string()` should be valid UTF-8.
+If it isn't, the resulting JSON will simply contain the given invalid UTF-8.

 The `JSONBuilder.string()` method places most [non-ASCII characters](tutorial.md#characters) to the JSON as is.
 The only two exceptions are U+2028 and U+2029 (`"\xe2\x80\xa8"` and `"\xe2\x80\xa9"` in UTF-8),